Things to do

 This one is pretty self-explanatory.
 It involves waffles; wonderful jam, or sylt in Swedish and some whipped cream.

-Try our recipe to make your waffles extra crispy and delicious.
-Serve with jam en lightly whipped cream.
+Try our Swedish waffle recipe to make your waffles extra crispy and delicious!
+Serve with jam and some lightly whipped cream.

 Recipe for Waffles

 - 1.5 cups flour

 - 1 pinch of salt

 Mix water, flour and salt until smooth.
 Whip cream until stiff and fold together with batter.
 Bake with butter in a waffle iron at full power and put them on a grid to cool.
 If you don’t have a waffle iron or sandwich press, cook them as you would pancakes.
 Beat the cream and place on waffles with raspberry, strawberry or cloudberry jam.